daces-group/daces-group.github.io/README.md

 ## Overview

-The **DACE** (Data structures and Algorithms for Computational science and Engineering) is a research group devoted to the study of algorithms, complexity theory, and data structures for computational science and engineering applications.
+The **DACE** (**D**ata structures and **A**lgorithms for **C**omputational science and **E**ngineering) is a research group devoted to the study of algorithms, complexity theory, and data structures for computational science and engineering applications.
 We use a variety of mathematical and computational tools to study natural, social, physical, and engineering phenomena.

 ## Topics